 For some, it’s a daily ritual – for others, it’s a warm relief on a chilly day.
 And now that we are beginning to get a taste of Autumn, it’s time to discuss the warm tasty beverages known as coffee and tea.
 On the average, Americans drink 400 million cups of coffee a year, and 300 servings of tea a year.
 And while it varies on the person, that is a lot of teeth staining!
 Because no matter how diligent we are with our dental hygiene, over time coffee and tea will begin to stain your teeth.

 Within various plants contain tannins and these tannins are what will begin to tinge your teeth after time.
 The darker the tea or coffee, the quicker it will start to darken your teeth’s enamel.
 So, if you are worried about teeth stains, try to stay away from black tea and dark coffees.
 Just adding a bit of milk or drinking through a straw are quick easy ways to stave off the stains, but there is no need to worry – there are plenty of ways that staining can be remedied.

 If you don’t have an excessive stain problem, just using a tooth whitening toothpaste can work wonders on subtle staining.
 It’s something you can use daily to help keep your tooth enamel bright.
 If you have a more noticeable problem, you may want to invest in an over-the-counter option, like whitening strips or trays.
 These are all great ways to keep your teeth as white as possible until you can get a professional cleaning/whitening treatment the next time you are in the dentist’s chair.

-If you have questions or concerns regarding dental emergencies, contact Dr. Anthony Yamada, DDS at 310-546-2595 to schedule a consultation today, or visit www.anthonyyamadadds.com for additional information.
+If you have questions or concerns regarding teeth whitening, contact Dr. Anthony Yamada, DDS at 310-546-2595 to schedule a consultation today, or visit www.anthonyyamadadds.com for additional information.

 Proudly serving Manhattan Beach and all surrounding areas.